marcomelilli/gatsby-airtable-advanced-starter/README.md

 NOTE: This project is based on [Gatsby Advanced Starter](https://github.com/Vagr9K/gatsby-advanced-starter/), thanks [Vagr9K](https://github.com/Vagr9K) for the inspiration.

 ## Demo
-🚀 Here a [LIVE DEMO](https://gatsby-airtable-advanced-starter.marcomelilli.com) of the site.

 These are the airtable bases used to generate posts and authors: